carstenbauer/TrebstRegistry/README.md

 ```
 ] preview add TestPackage
 ```
-You can drop the `preview` to actually add the package.
+You can drop `preview` to actually add the package.